 Michigan Wolverines (#4 – South Region)

-It’s hard to call a team that was ranked near the top of the polls an underdog, but this is again a situation that involves a team exceeding its seed.
+It’s hard to call a team that was near the top of the polls an underdog.
+Still, this is a situation that involves a team exceeding its seed.
 For that, Michigan would have to advance to the Elite 8, potentially having to get by upset-minded South Dakota State, aggressive VCU and top-seeded Kansas.

 To add to that, Michigan is just 6-6 over its last twelve games, and has struggled to close teams out.
 Still, elite talent is there, led by Trey Burke, Tim Hardaway Jr. and Glenn Robinson III.

-But would it be a Cinderella run, or closer to an expectation?
-That depends on who you ask.
+But is it a Cinderella run by defintion?
+Well, that depends on who you ask.
 Either way, it would still be exceeding its seed.